Marie de St Pol: Foundation of Pembroke College, Cambridge

 Edward III’s charter in 1347 gave Marie the authority to found a house of scholars in Cambridge, allowing them to study in the faculties of the university and also awarded them property in Cambridge for their habitation.
 The resulting college was known as the Hall of Valence-Mary, and is known today as Pembroke College, home to over 700 students and fellows.
 This makes it the oldest Cambridge College with an unbroken constitution from its foundation to survive on its original site.
 In 1355 and 1366, Marie acquired papal bulls to allow the college its own chapel, which was the first college chapel to be built in Cambridge.
-This chapel building still exists as the Old Library, immediately to the left of the college gatehouse.
+This chapel building still exists as the Old Library, immediately to the left (or north) of the college gatehouse.
 It should not be confused with the later classical chapel to the south by Sir Christopher Wren.

 The first statutes of the college gave preference to students born in France who had already studied elsewhere in England.
 The foundation of the college demonstrates Mary's piety as well as her interest in education.
 Mary favoured the Franciscan order of Christianity, so she required that at least one proctor always be a Franciscan friar.
 In addition, this kind of charitable bequest to house and support thirty scholars benefited her soul, according to the tenets of medieval Christianity.

 Marie arranged for the fellows of the college to be the counsellors and instructors of the nuns at Denny Abbey.